miccal/bing-wallpaper-applescript/README.md

 end tell
 ```

-then sends the one-liner CLI command to `Terminal.app`, where the command
+then sends the one-liner CLI command to `Terminal.app`, where the (suitably escaped for AppleScript) command

 ```
 echo " & market_code & " | grep --extended-regexp --only-matching \"[a-z]{2}-[A-Z]{2}\"
 ```

-just pulls out the market code from the `market_code` variable; for example, the command
+just pulls out the market code from the `market_code` variable.

+For example, the CLI command

 ```
 echo ja-JP, Japan, Japanese | grep --extended-regexp --only-matching "[a-z]{2}-[A-Z]{2}"